onshape/configure-build-credentials/README.md

 #### `aws-profile`

-The Profile name to use, Default: `"codebuild"`
+The AWS profile name to use, Default: `"default"`

 #### `aws-access-key-id`